huggingface/blog/switch_transformers.md

 >>> <pad> <extra_id_0> man<extra_id_1> beer<extra_id_2> a<extra_id_3> salt<extra_id_4>.</s>
 ```

-If you are interested in training your first MoE, please checkout the [fine tuning google colab script](https://colab.research.google.com/drive/1aGGVHZmtKmcNBbAwa9hbu58DDpIuB5O4#scrollTo=xsgNPx4FrtH_) and share your first fine-tuned MoE on the Hub!
+If you are interested in training your first MoE-based model, please check out this [Colab Notebook](https://colab.research.google.com/drive/1aGGVHZmtKmcNBbAwa9hbu58DDpIuB5O4#scrollTo=xsgNPx4FrtH_).
+It shows you how to fine-tune a Switch Transformer model for summarization and how you can easily share the fine-tuned model on the Hugging Face Hub.

 ## Further reading